ethangao907/Portable3DPrinter/journal.md

 - Routing geometry decision, linear height increase across a 2-segment span requires one bearing tilted in both x and y.

-![Realizing that pulleys with relative motion in CoreXY must be collinear](images/CoreXYfail.png)
+![Realizing that pulleys with relative motion in CoreXY must be collinear](images/CoreXYfail.png) *Realizing that pulleys with relative motioin in CoreXY must be collinear or else conservation of string is violated*

 ![Completed Routing](images/Routing.png)
+*Completed cable routing path*

 ### April 4 — Nonlinear Z in Klipper, v1 spec complete